 The Social Benefits of Video Games

 Though video games have become a popular pastime for children and adults alike, negative stereotypes of gamers still persist.
 Conventional wisdom suggests that children and adults who spend a lot of their free time playing video games are socially inept and that video games may stunt the social development of children.
 But is this true?
-Recent research suggests that video games may have many social benefits and that certain types of games may even help boost social skills in children who struggle socially, such as those on the autism spectrum.
+Research suggests that video games may have many social benefits and that certain types of games may even help boost social skills in children who struggle socially, such as those on the autism spectrum.

 How Video Games Promote Social Skills

 Though there is a widespread belief that gamers are socially isolated, many modern video games actually encourage social behavior in players.
 Most gamers (over 70%) play video games with one or more of their friends.
 Gamers who play video games with friends may play either cooperatively (where two or more players work together to achieve the goal of the game) or competitively (where each player competes against the other player or players) (Granic et al. 73).

 Playing cooperative (or "co-op") video games may help children to learn how to work together with others.
 97% of children (99% of boys and 94% of girls) play some form of video games, according to surveys conducted by Pew Research Center and the MacArthur Foundation between 2007 and 2008.
 Of the young gamers surveyed, two-thirds reported that they play video games to socialize face-to-face with their friends and family (compared to just over 25% who play online with their Internet friends) (Irvine).
 Video games that feature "couch co-op" (that is, cooperative video games that allow players to play together on the same console) allow players to interact with each other face-to-face while playing the game.
 Talking about the game and discussing strategies can help players learn to be part of a team and to improve their conversation skills.